ucsd-cse151a-f24/group-project/README.md

 <br>

 ## 3. Active Jobs
 Click on the "Active Jobs" app in the SDSC Expanse Portal.
-Please use this when debugging anything.
-Note the Job Status and Reason.
-If the job was recently run and is dead, you will see the reason why it died under the Reason field.
+Please use this while debugging Spark jobs.
+Note the job `Status` and `Reason`.
+If the job was recently run and is dead, you will see the reason why it died under the `Reason` field.

 ![Active Jobs](images/active-jobs.png "Active Jobs")